clementblassiau/Database_management/README.md

 1. Contribute in discussions by creating issues and participating in issue discussions suggesting improvements.

 2. By updating the diagram.
-You can edit the diagram by loading the links.
+You can edit the diagram by loading the link (see bellow).

 # Conceptual diagram